Browse|Generate|My Checklists

 Versatile sandals

-Birkenstocks or Tevas work for beaches, hostels, and casual walking.
-Chacos are great if you plan any hiking.
+Sport sandals with arch support work for beaches, hostels, and casual walking.
+Pick a pair with a back strap if you plan any hiking.
 Flip-flops are fine for the shower but not for all-day wear.

 One pair of dressier shoes (optional)